devoskropic/devoskropic/README.md

 # Hi 👋, I’m Diego!

 - Used to be a .NET FullStack developer (before NetCore and yes!
-I do use it as well) and actually backend developer with a pinch of frontend troublesolver that also designs your API's database.
+I do use it as well) and lately interested/focused on backend developing with a pinch of frontend and desing of databases/API's (also have interest of working at data analisys).

 ## 🔭 Lately (or possibly currently)  at